- Must visit

 Museo Archeologico Nazionale di Reggio Calabria

-The city’s flagship museum, best known for the Riace Bronzes and major finds from Magna Graecia.
-A must for understanding the ancient history of Calabria and southern Italy.
+The city’s premier museum, famous for the Riace Bronzes and rich Magna Graecia collections.
+Essential for understanding Calabria’s ancient history.

 Cheapest price